-Put on a Bus: As of now, Dave due to his lawsuit against A&E. The beginning credits of the show makes zero mention of him and at this point it seems that the 4th man will change on a show to show basis.
+Put on a Bus: Dave for a couple of seasons due to his ongoing lawsuit against A&E. The beginning credits of the show makes zero mention of him and the numerous individuals have cycled through his slot in succeeding episodes.

 In one episode Barry brings along a couple of psychics to "scan" the lockers; Dave gets extremely mad at them making a mockery of his profession (as he sees it) and storms off without winning a single unit.

 In the season 3 episode "The Full Monty-Bello," Mark, Jarrod's best-known employee, has a colossal one, storming off from the locker and, apparently, his job.

 Rare Guns: One episode had Barry turn up a set of rare flare guns in a unit he bought.